Eastern Indigo Snake

 Few if any indigos persist in North Florida.
 Populations in other parts of the state, although declining, still have strongholds in warmer Central and South Florida, where it rarely drops below freezing.
 Indigos hibernate during cold weather, nestling in gopher tortoise burrows when temperatures reach the 20s.
 They often return every winter to the same burrow.
 When tortoises were heavily harvested and suffered habitat loss in North Florida, the indigo population was impacted as well.

 The snake had not been seen at the Conservancy’s Apalachicola Bluffs and Ravines Preserve (ABRP) in Florida since 1982.
-But as of 2017, the king of North America’s snakes has been returned to its home along the Apalachicola River, to restored longleaf pine habitat, a collaborative effort between the Conservancy and many
+But as of 2017, the king of North America’s snakes has been returned to its home along the Apalachicola River, to restored longleaf pine habitat, a collaborative effort between the Conservancy and many land, water and wildlife conservation agencies.

 The release marked the beginning of a 10-year indigo release program to support species recovery in the region, part of a monitoring program by Auburn University, which will track the snakes to inform future conservation efforts.